 - Driver's license suspensions

-- Legal actions for child support, or
+- Legal actions for child support

 - Divorce proceedings

 New Priority for Unpaid Child Support and Alimony

 Bankruptcy laws provide a system of re-payment priority for people and companies that are owed money (called "creditors").
 Under the new bankruptcy law, the bankruptcy trustee will first pay people who are owed unpaid child support, and alimony.
 That means the bankruptcy filer's family members take priority over any other lender.
 See Child Support and Bankruptcy to learn more.